Aritinercept

 b There was no apparent reduction in serum IgG levels following single-dose atacicept at any of the tested doses

 Aritinercept was well tolerated at all dose levels tested.
 Single doses of aritinercept led to robust and long-lasting reductions in immunoglobulins supportive of once-monthly dosing.
-Aurinia plans to initiate clinical studies of aritinercept in at least two autoimmune diseases in the second half of 2025.
+Aurinia plans to initiate clinical studies of aritinercept in two autoimmune diseases by the end of 2025.